joelcarter-dev/art-site/src/pages/art-items/mountain-one.md

 about: This was my first mountain sketch that was any good
 artistNotes: >-
   The trick was deep shadows and strong forms.
-This goes for any watercolor really, but for rocks this need to be emphasised.
+This goes for any watercolor really, but for rocks this need to be emphasized.
 price: '50'
 tags:
   - sketch